 At Ferratum, we promote responsible lending.
 And, as such, we welcome the following contribution from Sara Patterson from Daily Forex who takes us through five scenarios where lending isn’t necessary.

-Thinking of taking out a loan?
-The low interest rates these days are very enticing to the consumer and when all else fails, a loan may be the only way to stay one step ahead of the collection agent.
+Thinking of taking out a short-term loan?
+The low-interest rates these days are very enticing to the consumer and when all else fails, a loan may be the only way to stay one step ahead of the collection agent.

 But, unfortunately, many eager borrowers are choosing to take out loans for all the wrong reasons, a strategy which may actually cause more harm than good.

 There are many reasons for taking out a loan, and while some are legitimate, others are questionable - at best.

 Before you take out a loan, consider the five points below that may seem like good reasons to take out a loan, but may actually be ill-advised or even dangerous.

 1) Taking out a loan to help a friend

 It seems very altruistic to take out a loan to help a struggling friend, especially one that doesn’t qualify for his or her own loan.
 Many people, however, get stuck with payments that they can’t afford because their friends can’t cover the loan as they’d promised.

 In many cases, these seemingly good-hearted efforts can actually cause damage, as they can ruin the credit of the borrower who will have nothing to show for himself except for a newfound animosity towards a formerly good friend.

 2) Borrowing money to pay for a wedding